ibm-cloud-docs/dns/ro-migration.md

    If you reset your password, the same email address is used from your previous account.
    {: note}

-#### If I choose to migrate to OpenSRS, will my funds be transferred to OpenSRS?
-{: #100-499-funds-transferred}
-{: faq}
-{: support}

-Reach out to [IBM Cloud Support](/docs/dns?topic=dns-gettinghelp-with-dns) for details.
-In your OpenSRS Reseller account, you are required to add your funding on activation.

 #### How do I connect to OpenSRS’ API?
 {: #100-499-how-to-connect}